AstraAppivate/Craig-GitKata5/README.md

 Git Kata 5
 <3
 I cant believe you deleted it!
 Watch Saltburn!
+Do it... do it.